How to Start a Blog That Makes $9,000/Month: My Proven Method

 Step 3: Choose A Domain Host

-There are different options you can choose from while searching for a hosting web; here are a few:
+There are different options you can choose from, here are a few:

 Now that you are ready to set up on a hosting web, go to the official website of Bluehost and click on the “Start Building” icon under “Wordpress made easy”.